whyssenborn/gvm-rep-extender/README.md

 To run this code please use the docker image from immauss/openvas.

-Do NOT run this code in production, because the use of that docker image is not
+Do NOT run this code in production.